Shades of yellow: Light yellow

 Displayed at right is the web color light yellow.

 Cream

 Displayed at right is the web color cream, a pale tint of yellow.

 Lemon chiffon

 Displayed at right is the web color lemon chiffon.

 Lemon chiffon is a color that is reminiscent of the color of lemon chiffon cake.

 Additional definitions of yellow

-Blonde

-At right is displayed the color blonde.

-Xanthic

-The color xanthic is shown at right.

-The color "xanthic" is derived from "xantho" (meaning yellow or golden), from the Ancient Greek ξανθός and "ic" (meaning of or pertaining to), from the Ancient Greek adjectival suffix -ικός.

-The color "xanthic" is the color of Xanthine and Xanthate, both of which are xanthic acids.

-Unmellow yellow

-The color unmellow yellow is shown at right.

-The color unmellow yellow was formulated by Crayola in 1990.

-The color "unmellow yellow" is a similar fluorescent yellow to laser lemon but the color is brighter.
-In crayons, the color may appear slightly orange, though the computer display can appear more pale depending on one's monitor.

-The color is supposed to be fluorescent, but there is no mechanism to display fluorescence on a flat computer screen.

 Lemon

 Lemon is a color somewhat resembling yellow and named after the fruit.
 The color lemon is a representation of the color of the outer skin of a lemon.

 The first recorded use of lemon as a color name in English was in 1598.

-Maximum yellow

-Maximum yellow was a Crayola crayon color from 1926 to 1944.

 Mellow yellow

 The color mellow yellow is displayed at right.

 Mellow yellow was first used as a color name in English in 1948 when it was formulated as one of the colors on the Plochere color list.

 The source of this color is the Plochere Color System, a color system formulated in 1948 that is widely used by interior designers.

 Donovan's album Mellow Yellow, named after the song "Mellow Yellow", was popular during the Summer of Love in 1967.